SWARNAVA-DUTTA/Newsly/README.md

 # Newsly
- This is a News app which keeps you updated with latest news
+ TThis is a News app that keeps you updated with the latest news using News API